seathasky/FF14-MAC_ModSupport/README.md

 **STEP 6 - ACT Parser:**
 ------------------------------------------------------------------------------------------------------------

-Download & Install ACT Parser into your bottle. https://advancedcombattracker.com/download.php (read below for networking/bunny hud support.
-A script is needed for full functionality.
+Download & Install ACT Parser into your bottle. https://advancedcombattracker.com/download.php

 ACT requires the custom script to function with networking.
 Downloading and running the script provided above will patch your CX21 bottle and fix networking issues.